Jimmyh-world/pdf-microservice/README.md

 2. Sign up for a Render account
 3. Create a new Web Service on Render
 4. Connect your GitHub repository
-5. Render will automatically detect the configuration and deploy the service
+5. Render will automatically detect the configuration
+6. Add your API key as an environment variable in Render's dashboard
+   - Set the key as `API_KEY_SECRET`
+   - Set the value to your secure API key
+7. Deploy the service

 Once deployed, your PDF service will be available at:
 `https://pdf-service-xxxx.onrender.com` (where xxxx is a unique identifier assigned by Render)